wtsi-hgi/stag/README.md

 * [Note about having to use brackets when there's ambiguity in the parse, because there are no delimiters...
-Should there be delimiters?...]
+Should there be delimiters?...
+Need binding precedence rules, if not...]

-* There is no equivalent of the SQL `having` clause as `stag` is designed for interactive use.
-However, at EOF, something like `awk` could easily be appended to the pipeline to filter the aggregated data.
+* There is no equivalent of the SQL `having` clause as `stag` is designed for interactive use, inasmuch as it provides a live aggregation of the stream.
+If, however, it is a non-terminal element of a pipeline -- and the stream terminates -- something like `awk` could be used to provide such post-aggregation filtering.

-* The extension clause allows the definition of custom scalar and aggregate functions, imported from an external source files.
+* The extension clause allows the definition of custom scalar and aggregation functions, imported from an external source files.
 [Custom functions should be written in Racket?]

 ### Scalar Functions

 ...

-### Aggregate Functions
+### Aggregation Functions

 ...